NCGA Player Handbook

-• All substitutions must be made at least one week prior to the event.
+- All substitutions, when permitted, must be made at least 48 hours prior to the event.

-• Handicap Index eligibility requirements must be met at the time of registration, updates are done twice a month.
+- Handicap Index eligibility requirements must be met at the time of registration.

 Players are responsible for knowing the rules and regulations concerning participation in NCGA events, as these policies apply to every tournament.